Interactive

 We’re tracking the EBIT margins of the top 15 OEMs and top 100 suppliers worldwide, and each quarter, we publish the latest trends in this dashboard.

-Here are some of the key takeaways through the third quarter of 2025:
+Here are some of the key takeaways through the fourth quarter of 2025:

-- OEM margins continued to decline in the third quarter of 2025, reaching 3.9%—down nearly 60% from their 2021 peak and now well below pre-Covid levels.
-This marks the fifth consecutive quarter in which supplier margins outperformed those of OEMs, extending the reversal that began in 2024.
+- OEM margins remained under severe pressure in the fourth quarter of 2025, reaching 3.6%—down more than 60% from their 2021 peak and well below pre-Covid levels.
+This marks the sixth consecutive quarter in which supplier margins outperformed those of OEMs, extending the reversal that began in 2024.
+Factoring in large electric vehicle (EV)–related write-offs and costs from canceled programs by US-exposed OEMs—ranging from roughly $5 billion to more than $20 billion each—pushes the adjusted quarterly margin down to –2.3%.
+This brings the full-year 2025 OEM average down to 2.7%, underscoring the scale of the structural reset underway.

 - When we first warned of a looming “perfect storm” of pressures on automotive margins in 2022, few in the industry were prepared for what was coming.
 That hurricane of cost, demand, and policy pressures is now in full force.
 Both OEMs and suppliers have no time to lose to strengthen the resilience of their business models by accelerating structural cost measures and maintaining pricing discipline.
 Looking ahead, escalating trade tariffs and ongoing geopolitical uncertainty could add another layer of strain, particularly for globally exposed supply chains.